10 Things To Prepare Before Entering Vietnam

 private car for tourist

-A private car is good for you to explore Vietnam. ©Vietnamdrive
+A private car is good for exploring Vietnam.

 Traffic can be an obstacle for most first-time tourists to Vietnam.
-The rules of moving on the road and passing through the street are completely different from your country.
+The rules for moving on the road and passing through the street differ from those in your country.
 The simplest way to learn how to cross the road in Vietnam is to go with a local person.

 With transportation in Vietnam, you can choose: